commercetools-demo/ct-agent-toolkit/modelcontextprotocol/README.md

         // Optional: add "--isAdmin" for admin access
         // Optional: add "--customerId=CUSTOMER_ID" to restrict to a specific customer
-        // Optional: add "--cartId=CART_ID" to restrict to a specific cart ]
+        // Optional: add "--cartId=CART_ID" to restrict to a specific cart
+        // Optional: add "--storeKey=STORE_KEY" to restrict to a specific store ]
     }
   }